robertpeteuil/wordfence-lockout-msgs/README.md

     - **issue:**  provides a hacker with detailed specific product information on the wordfence website
     - **issue2:** the wordfence website contains complete product documentation and the support forums
     - **issue3:** the support forums are a treasure trove of information on problems & issues users are having

-### Warnings:

-- The new lockout and blocked messages included in this repo are **not user friendly**
-- These files must be re-copied after each Wordfence update, as the update will re-install the default files
-- They are not recommended for use on sites that:
-  - Have many users logging in with username/password combinations
-  - Users frequently forget their passwords to your website

-### Manual Installation:

-- connect to your server via SFTP
-- cd to `/wp-content/plugins/wordfence/lib`
-- backup the original files: `wf503.php` and `wfLockedOut.php`
-- copy the files included in this repo into `/wp-content/plugins/wordfence/lib`, overwriting the existing files
-- these files must be re-copied after each Wordfence update, as the update will re-install the default files

 ### Reference: the default Wordfence Login-Lockout Message:
 ![](https://cloud.githubusercontent.com/assets/1554603/24621170/6f309272-1855-11e7-80b2-d5e3d4588497.png)